fallwith/resume/james.md

 September 1997 - June 2006
 *Poway, CA*

-* Developed and introduced a Rails based web application framework for internal intranet use in order to improve upon and consolidate various existing console and web based Perl, Java, Informix, and PHP tools.
-These tools had previously been deployed in several different formats, each with their own deployment complications.
-With the move to consolidate these tools with a consistent view layer accessible via a web browser, the deployment, maintenance, and authentication pieces saw great improvements in their simplicity and effectiveness.
+* Developed and introduced a Ruby on Rails based web application framework for internal intranet use in order to improve upon and consolidate various existing console and web based Perl, Java, Informix, and PHP tools
-* Assumed lead development for the company’s premier web portal solution, “CREDCOConnect”.
-CREDCOConnect had a Java servlet based infrastructure that provided clientele with HTTPS based access to CREDCO's products and services.
-Re-architected the platform to replace its proprietary I/O system with a flexible solution that allowed modular support for all current and future data formats.
-Worked closely with project managers, business managers, database admins, sysadmins, architects, QA personnel, and other developers to introduce several major new improvements to the platform.
+* Lead "CREDCOConnect" web portal development with Java servlets
+* Worked closely with several external .NET, J2EE, Perl, Ruby, PHP, C++, and cURL developers to facilitate third party platform integration by developing sample source code, developer guides, and DTD validators
-* Served as a member of an elite four employee Systems Engineering team comprised of senior developers to produce enterprise development guidelines with regards to application dependencies, security, logging, performance, support requirements, etc.
+* Served as a member of an elite four employee Systems Engineering team comprised of senior developers pulled from other teams to produce enterprise development guidelines with regards to application dependencies, security, logging, performance, support requirements, etc.
-* Joined several company projects as chief Systems Engineer to offer suggestions for new development efforts on how to best implement guidelines, and to retroactively enforce the guidelines for existing platforms.
+* Joined several company projects as chief Systems Engineer to offer suggestions for new development efforts on how to best implement guidelines, and to retroactively enforce the guidelines for existing platforms
 * Produced hundreds of extensible, custom parsers in Perl and Ruby to aggregate and quantify data from various sources including web logs, database tables, XML, source code, unix process output, proprietary industry text and binary formats, etc.
-* Worked closely with several external .NET, J2EE, Perl, Ruby, PHP, C++, and cURL developers to facilitate third party platform integration with the company's web based portals.
-Developed and maintained sample source code, reviewed and contributed to developer guides, produced DTD validators with extra custom non-DTD based validation (based on business logic), and facilitated client side digital certificate deployments and configuration.
-* Automated several QA, DBA, and Network Operations Center (NOC) based tools (involving FTP, HTTP, SSL, SQL, and/or custom I/O tasks), eliminating the need for manual, after hours on-call support for a variety of internal and customer facing platforms.
+* Authored several automated QA, DBA, and NOC based tools involving FTP, HTTP, SSL, SQL, and custom I/O tasks

 ------